 There are few, and, in some cases, no known alternatives for many of these materials, which often have unique physical properties, such as high material strength coupled with low density, or resistance to various forms of corrosion.
 Many of these materials are subject to sourcing restrictions or prohibitions in DOD acquisitions.
-Congress established these restrictions or prohibitions to protect the U.S. domestic materials industry and ensure the United States maintains critical production capabilities and capacity within the U.S. defense industrial base.

-Certain sourcing restrictions establish that some items-or components of such items-incorporating certain metals and metal alloys known as specialty metals generally must be produced or manufactured in the United States.
-Other sourcing prohibitions establish that some items-or components of such items-incorporating certain types of rare earth magnets and tungsten may not be acquired from specified foreign sources.
+Congress established these restrictions or prohibitions to protect the domestic materials industry and ensure the United States maintains critical production capabilities and capacity within the defense industrial base.
+Statutory restrictions establish that some items that incorporate certain metals and metal alloys known as specialty metals generally must be produced or manufactured in the United States.
+Other statutory prohibitions establish that some items that incorporate certain sensitive materials may not be acquired from specified sources.